Cray-HPE/docs-csm/upgrade/1.0.1/Stage_0_Prerequisites.md

 ## Stage 0.5 - Backup VCS Data

 To prevent any possibility of losing configuration data, backup the VCS data and store it in a safe location.
-See [Version_Control_Service_VCS.md](../../operations/configuration_management/Version_Control_Service_VCS.md#backup-and-restore-data) for these procedures.
+See [Backup and Restore VCS Data](../../operations/configuration_management/Backup_and_Restore_VCS_Data.md) for these procedures.

 **`IMPORTANT:`** As part of this stage, **only perform the backup, not the restore**.
 The backup procedure is being done here as a precautionary step.